 - The child’s ties to their home, school, and community

 - The physical and mental health of both parents

 - Whether one parent has a history of domestic violence and abuse

 Child Preference in Custody Cases

 At a certain age, minor children have a voice in choosing where they want to live most of the time.

 - Children over 11 but younger than 14: Judge may grant temporary custody for up to six months, with a follow-up to determine if it should become permanent.

 - Children age 14 and older: Children may choose which parent to live with unless the Court finds it not in their best interests.

-Our team assists with every aspect of child custody:
+Our child custody attorneys assists with every aspect of custody: